 We expect our R&D expenses to increase in the future as we advance existing and future product candidates into and through clinical studies and pursue further regulatory approval.
 The process of conducting the necessary clinical studies to obtain regulatory approval is costly and time-consuming.
 We maintain our headcount at a level required to support our continued research activities and development of our product candidates.
 Clinical trials generally become larger and more costly to conduct as they advance into later stages.
 We cannot determine with certainty the timing of initiation, the duration or the completion costs of current or future preclinical studies and clinical trials of our product candidates due to the inherently unpredictable nature of preclinical and clinical development.
-Clinical and preclinical development timelines, the probability of success and development costs of the efforts that will be necessary to complete the development of any product candidates that we develop from our programs.
+Clinical and preclinical development timelines, the probability of success and development costs can differ materially from expectations.
+At this time, we cannot reasonably estimate or know the nature, timing and estimated costs of the efforts that will be necessary to complete the development of any product candidates that we develop from our programs.
 As a result, our R&D expenses may vary substantially from period to period based on the timing of our R&D activities.